-Ross Kozarsky, Senior Analyst at Lux Research, talks to Kal Kaur at AZoM about the application of graphene nanoplatelets and the growth of the graphene market.
+Ross Kozarsky, Senior Analyst at Lux Research, AZoM about the application of graphene nanoplatelets and the growth of the graphene market.

 Just as critical for evaluating market potential as weighing the performance advantages of graphene against cost and competition is the need to distinguish between two very different forms of the material: namely, GNPs and graphene films.
 In the short- to medium-term, GNPs will start to see commercial adoption in conductive additive and mechanical reinforcement applications in composites, energy storage, and conductive inks and coatings.

 Despite the recent successes of graphene, the design and development of graphene films will be hindered by technical and economic challenges.
 Can you describe some of the most fundamental challenges that this market is likely to face and why?

 The conductivity, transparency, elasticity, and mobility properties of graphene sheets offer significant innovation opportunities, but most applications have significant cost and processing hurdles to overcome.
 For instance, indium tin oxide (ITO) replacement in transparent conductive film (TCFs) applications is a natural fit, but CVD synthesis processes for graphene films are prohibitively expensive at $100,000/m2 or more.
 While prices should decrease with development and scale-up, graphene will not only have to beat out ITO for market share in these applications, but also best several other emerging material options, including metal nanowires, metal nanoparticles, conductive polymers, and single-walled carbon nanotubes (SWNTs).
 Overcoming current deposition area limitations is another hurdle.

 How will the development of graphene technology evolve in the current market to help drive further growth of this material in new market areas?